-Before you hire the divorce lawyer, check out these 10 tips on saving your marriage.
+Before you hire the divorce lawyer, check out these 10 marriage saving tips

 Take it from some brothers and sisters in Christ who have been there — it’s not all sunshine and daisies, but having the tools to repair what was brought together by God and for God is MORE than worth the effort.